Essential Algeria: Algiers, Tipaza, and Kabylie

 Algeria offers very different seasons by region.
 For the Sahara (Tassili, Hoggar): October to April (cool season, mild days 20-25 °C, nights 5-15 °C).
 Strictly avoid May to September (50 °C+ during the day, dangerous).
 For Algiers and the coast: March-June and September-October (ideal Mediterranean climate, 20-28 °C).
 Avoid July-August on the coast (stifling heat, humidity).
 For Constantine, Timgad, and Djemila: April-June and September-October.
 For Kabylie: May-October (winter rainy, some passes snow-covered).
 Ramadan shifts some habits (restaurants closed during the day).

-Yes, visa mandatory at the Algerian consulate (around €110, 3-week delay).
-Essential: official invitation from your Algerian partner (which I obtain for you).
-Passport valid 6 months after return.
+Yes, visa mandatory at the Algerian consulate (around €110, roughly 3-week processing).
+Essential: an official invitation from your Algerian partner, which I obtain for you as soon as your itinerary is validated.
+Passport valid 6 months after the return date.
+I always build this administrative delay into the preparation schedule, so your trip is never held up.

-Generally safe in northern tourist zones (Algiers, Kabylie, Constantine, Roman east) and Sahara accompanied by experienced local guides.
-Avoid: southern border zones (Mali, Niger, Libya), far southeast.
-My Algerian partner and Tuareg guides guarantee total safety.
+Generally safe in northern tourist zones (Algiers, Kabylie, Constantine, Roman east) and in the Sahara when accompanied by experienced local guides.
+Strictly avoid: southern border zones (Mali, Niger, Libya) and the far southeast, where photos are also forbidden in military and border zones.
+My Algerian partner and his Kel Ajjer (Tassili) and Kel Ahaggar (Hoggar) guides, from traditional families, guarantee total safety on the ground.
+Modest dress is recommended outside Algiers, and women traveling alone are well received.

 Moderate level.
 Expeditions combine 4×4 (1-2 h/day) and walking (5-15 km/day, 6-8 h, elevation 200-500 m).
 No technical difficulty but good fitness required.
 Bivouac in Tuareg tent or under the stars, nights sometimes cool (5-10 °C).
 Recommended from age 12.